 question, “can you afford $10,000?”
 If not the sign states, don’t get arrested for drunk driving.

-Years ago the government did a sting operation called “operation swordfish.”
-Agents, posing as bankers, talked drug traffickers into giving them large amounts of cash for processing or, as the government likes to refer to as money laundering.
+Years ago, the government did a sting operation caller “operation swordfish.”.
+Agents, posing as bankers, talked drug traffickers into giving them a large amount of cash for processing or, as the government likes to refer to as money laundering.
 My client was recorded on an audiotape counting out $1.3 million in cash to a government agent at a meeting in a local Hotel.
-The agent took the money out into the hall, and after walking 2 doors away took an elevator to the lobby.
+The agent took the money out into the hall, and after walking 2 doors away, took an elevator to the lobby.
 The agent walked through the lobby and out into the parking lot and turned the money over to another agent who was monitoring the transaction in the car.
-You could hear the agent counting on that tape, but when she got to $800,000 she stopped.
-On cross examination, when asked what happened to the $500,000, the agent replied that “counselor, your client was stoned and couldn’t count.”
+You could hear the agent counting on that tape, but when she got to $800,000, she stopped.
+On cross examination, when asked what happened to the $500,000, the agent replied that, “counselor, your client was stoned and couldn’t count.”
 Now, I have known that many stoners in my career, but none of them could not count or account for a half million in cash, no matter how stoned.
-Just to make sure that the agent didn’t lie and lost the money between the room and the car, I filed a motion to dismantle the hotel elevator to assure myself that the half million dollars were not lost there.
+Just to make sure that the agent didn’t lie and lost the money between the room and the car, I filed a motion to dismantle the hotel elevator to assure myself that the half million dollars was not lost there.
 Of course, that motion was denied.